zarify/clipy/docs/author/basic_interface.md

 > [!WARNING]
 > Storage is managed through IndexedDB, so will be limited by anything
 > that modifies the behaviour of that in the browser.
 Private browsing may
-> prevent the use of IndexedDB.
+> prevent the use of IndexedDB, and editing files will be lost when a
+> private window is closed.

 Saving drafts will update any previously saved draft of the same config ID and version.
 If the version is bumped then it will be saved in a new slot.